evoWeb/extender/README.md

 ### via Composer

-The recommended way to install TYPO3 Console is by using [Composer](https://getcomposer.org):
+The recommended way to install EXT:extender is by using [Composer](https://getcomposer.org):

     composer require evoweb/extender